CARTHIKN/Document_manager/README.md

-  4. Navigate to the backend directory:
+  4. Navigate to the doc_manager directory:
      ```bash
-     cd backend
+     cd doc_manager

   5. Install the required Python packages: